nikhil1908tech/Website-Layout-/README.md

-#Tour & Traveling website
+#Tour & Traveling website,
-i created a basic layout of website, a website for booking a travels online which include brand logo and home,contact and about which can further improved
+i created a basic layout of website a website for booking a travels online which include brand logo and home,contact and about using bacis html and css